miriyusifli/Notes/CSS/CSS.md

 ### Link pseudo-classes

-_:link_ Applies a style to unclicked (unvisited) links
+_:link_: Applies a style to unclicked (unvisited) links
-_:visited_ Applies a style to links that have already been clicked
+_:visited_: Applies a style to links that have already been clicked

 ### User action pseudo-classes

-_:focus_ Applies when the element is selected and ready for input
+_:focus_: Applies when the element is selected and ready for input
-_:hover_ Applies when the mouse pointer is over the element
+_:hover_: Applies when the mouse pointer is over the element
-_:active_ Applies when the element (such a link or button) is in the process of being clicked or tapped
+_:active_: Applies when the element (such a link or button) is in the process of being clicked or tapped

 ### More Pseudo-classes